 Presenter: Tina Amberboy, Executive Director, The Children’s Commission; and The Honorable Peter Sakai, Judge, 225th District Court

 STARHealth is the insurance plan for children and youth in the foster care system and a valuable system partner.
 What services are available?
 How can agencies better use STAR Health?
 How can caregivers and agencies better access available services?
 This session will provide answers to these questions as well as updates on CANS assessment, quality of the tool and the output of recommendations that it can generate, as well, how to incorporate the findings to facilitate treatment planning as a placement provider.

-Presenters: Lorraine Martinez, CEO, STARHealth; Elizabeth Kromrei, Roberto Rodriguez, Texas Department of Family and Protective Services; and Dr. John Lyons, Chapin Hall
+Presenters: Lorraine Martinez, CEO, STARHealth; Elizabeth Kromrei, Director of Services for Child Protective Services, and Roberto Rodriguez, Texas Department of Family and Protective Services; Laura Jackson, Subject Matter Expert for the STAR Health Medicaid, and Clara Almaguer, STAR Health & Behavioral Health Program Specialist, Texas Health and Human Services Commission; and Dr. John Lyons, Chapin Hall

 SESSION D - 10 a.m. to 11:30 a.m.

 Child welfare organizations are faced with many challenges in providing impact-producing results for children and families.
 Organizations face high turnover, continual struggles for funding, and intense regulatory oversight that can create havoc for employees and overall culture.
 Based on the book “The Advantage” by Patrick Lencioni, this workshop will make the case for transforming your organization’s culture and unleashing the power of your most valuable asset…gung-ho employees.